 And lastly, tell us all the places where we can find you online.

-I’d also love to explore a gap I see between the artist and the observer.
+I’d also love to explore a gap I see between the Expressive and the observer.
 Tim has said that he doesn’t know if he’s achieved a recognisable style, and I really believe he has.
-But what’s really interesting here, is that as an artist I’ve thought the exact same thing, “I don’t know my style, or how to achieve it!”
-As observers, we can clearly see “style“, we can look at another artists work and see their style speaking boldly from the page or canvas, but as artists, we can’t see our own styles as clearly.
+But what’s really interesting here, is that as an Expressive I’ve thought the exact same thing, “I don’t know my style, or how to achieve it!”
+As observers, we can clearly see “style“, we can look at another Expressive’s work and see their style speaking boldly from the page or canvas, but we can’t see our own styles as clearly.
 Why is this?
 There’s a gap…

 There’s this quote by Ira Glass that says,